 Both salaried and hourly employees enjoy overtime entitlements in Canada.
 However, most jurisdictions specifically exclude certain employees from this entitlement.
 Exemptions include managers, supervisors and certain categories of professionals.

 Records are required which show the daily hours worked, unless the employee is excluded as discussed above.
 If hours of work are averaged, records must include the posting of the 30-day notice, as well as identify the periods of averaging; start date of averaging; details of the reductions in hours; and the number of overtime hours paid if applicable.

 Health and Safety in the Workplace

-Most provinces require a written health and safety policy with certain contents based on the number of employees and/or the scope of the employer’s operations.
+Most provinces require a written health and safety policy with certain details.
+This requirement is based on the number of employees or the scope of the employer’s operations.
 Specific training for employees on health and safety standards may also be a requirement.

-For the employer, it is extremely important that the wording of any bonus policy is very clear.
-Clarity is key in limiting liability for payment of bonus, particularly upon termination.
-Employers must consider using explicit language and clear examples in defining the bonus criteria, the payment dates, and the entitlement, if any, applicable in the event of resignation, retirement or termination of any kind.
-Merely calling a bonus “discretionary” in the employment contract does not insulate an employer from claims for bonus amounts by terminated employees.
+For the employer, it is critical that the wording of any bonus policy is very clear.
+Clarity is key in limiting liability for the compulsory payment of bonus, particularly upon termination.
+Employers should focus on employing explicit language and clear examples in defining the bonus criteria, the payment dates and the entitlement.
+The policy should also clearly account for what happens in the event of resignation, retirement or termination of any kind.
+Simply calling a bonus “discretionary” in the employment contract will not necessarily protect an employer from claims by terminated employees seeking bonus amounts.

 Employees entitled to termination protection